shivannis/xandr-docs-public/xandr-docs/articles/invest/onboarding-your-audience-data.md

   bulk, via the API.
 - [Streaming Server-Side Segmentation](../digital-platform-api/streaming-server-side-segmentation.md):
+  This method associates individual users to segments in close to real-time, via the API.

+   > [!NOTE]
-  This method associates individual users to segments in close to real-time, via the API. (<b>Note:</b> At the moment, this feature is only available to a small group of Alpha testers.
-It will be released more widely over the course of the next several months.)
+  > At the moment, this feature is only available to a small group of Alpha testers.
+It will be released more widely over the course of the next several months.